twiecki/WhileMyMCMCGentlySamples/content/2014-08-22-hacking-academia.md

-Title: Hacking Academia: Data Science in the University
+Title: Hacking Academia: Data Science and the University
-date: 2014-08-21 13:00
+date: 2014-08-22 08:00
 comments: true
 slug: hacking-academia

 <!-- PELICAN_BEGIN_SUMMARY -->
-*A reflection on a breakout session at [SciFoo](http://www.digital-science.com/sciencefoo/) where we discussed issues of data science within academia.*
+*A reflection on our [SciFoo](http://www.digital-science.com/sciencefoo/) breakout session, where we discussed issues of data science within academia.*

 Almost a year ago, I wrote a post I called the [Big Data Brain Drain](http://jakevdp.github.io/blog/2013/10/26/big-data-brain-drain/), lamenting the ways that academia is neglecting the skills of modern data-intensive research, and in doing so is driving away many of the men and women who are perhaps best equipped to enable progress in these fields.
 This seemed to strike a chord with a wide range of people, and has led me to some incredible opportunities for conversation and collaboration on the subject.
 One of those conversations took place at the recent SciFoo conference, and this article is my way of recording some reflections on that conversation.